-The Superintendent, attendance supervisor, or designee shall periodically report to the Board regarding the district's progress in improving student attendance patterns in the district, including rates for all students of chronic absence and truancy districtwide and for each school, grade level, and numerically significant student population subgroup as defined in Education Code 52052.
-Such information shall be used to evaluate the effectiveness of strategies implemented to reduce chronic absence and truancy and to make changes as needed, develop annual goals and specific actions for student attendance and engagement to be included in the district's local control and accountability plan and other applicable school and district plans.
-As appropriate, the Superintendent or designee shall engage school staff in program evaluation and improvement and in the determination of how to best allocate available community resources.
+The Superintendent or designee shall periodically report to the Board regarding the district's progress in improving student attendance rates for all students and for each numerically significant student population.
+Such information shall be used to evaluate the effectiveness of strategies implemented to reduce chronic absence and truancy and to make changes as needed.
+As appropriate, the Superintendent or designee shall engage school staff in program evaluation and improvement and in identification the determination of how to best allocate available community resources.